Sunshine Days: Production

 "Sunshine Days" was written and directed by executive producer Vince Gilligan.
 The episode marked Gilligan's second directorial effort, after season seven's "Je Souhaite".
 Gilligan called the episode his "goodbye to the audience, and goodbye to the characters" because he realized that "would be the last time I'd ever be writing from them."
 Prior to the show's 2016 revival, "Sunshine Days" was planned to be the final "monster-of-the-week" entry in the series; the show's original finale, "The Truth" would deal with the series' overarching alien colonization mythology.

 The elaborate Brady Bunch house set featured in the episode was built completely by the production crew, according to series co-star Gillian Anderson.
 She recounts the fact that, due to the original set having been long ago disassembled, people came "from all over Los Angeles" to get their pictures taken on the set.
 Anderson, who was a fan of popular sitcoms made by Sherwood Schwartz, like Gilligan's Island and The Brady Bunch, called the experience "wild".

-The scene in which Fogelman's house turns into an outside field was created via the technique of Chroma Keying.
+The scene in which Fogelman's house turns into an outside field was created using Chroma Keying.
 A shot of both The Brady Bunch house and an outside field were filmed.
 Then, the actors were filmed against a blue screen.
 A matte of the scenes was cut and the scenes were composited.
-Due to the fact that the shot was an extended scene, Paul Rabwin later noted that the effects were "a little tricky" to get right; Rabwin noted that the shots' mattes had to cover the "little strands of hair" on Anderson's head, because missing the strands is what "gives [the effect] away".
+Because the shot was an extended scene, Paul Rabwin later noted that the effects were "a little tricky" to get right; Rabwin noted that the shots' mattes had to cover the "little strands of hair" on Anderson's head, because missing the strands is what "gives [the effect] away".